ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_bock20jgr.rst

 .. figure::  /recipes/figures/bock20jgr/tas_Global_CMIP6_historical_anom_1850-2014.png
    :align:   center

-   Fig. 1: Observed and simulated time series of the anomalies in annual and global mean surface temperature.
-All anomalies are differences from the 1850-1900 time mean of each individual time series.
+   Observed and simulated time series of the anomalies in annual and global mean surface temperature.
+All anomalies are differences from the 1850-1900 time mean of each individual time series (Fig. 1).

 .. _fig_bock20jgr_2:
 .. figure::  /recipes/figures/bock20jgr/tas_Global_multimodel_anom_1850-2017.png
    :align:   center
    :width:   7cm

-   Fig. 2: Observed and simulated time series of the anomalies in annual and global mean surface temperature as in Figure 1; all anomalies are calculated by subtracting the 1850-1900 time mean from the time series.
+   Observed and simulated time series of the anomalies in annual and global mean surface temperature as in Figure 1; all anomalies are calculated by subtracting the 1850-1900 time mean from the time series.
    Displayed are the multimodel means of all three CMIP ensembles with